Willy-Kimura/TrialMaker.Demo/README.md

 # License

-TrialMaker is governed under a Proprietary License.
-See `LICENSE.md` for more details.
+TrialMaker and its sources are governed under a Proprietary License.
+The demo however is under an MIT license.

-Also feel free to reach out via email for any consultations: wilskym[at]live[dot]com.
+Feel free to reach out via email for any consultations: wilskym[at]live[dot]com.

 > Get the complete [source code](https://kutt.it/tms).